rocket-pool/old.docs.rocketpool.net/src/guides/node/withdraw.md

 :::

 If you have exited your validator from the Beacon Chain and your balance has been deposited into the minipool contract, you can safely withdraw the entire thing in one command.
-Unlike the `distribute` command, this process will actually **finalize** your minipool which closes it and renders it inactive.
+Unlike [manual distribution](skimming.md#manual-distribution), this process will actually **finalize** your minipool which closes it and renders it inactive.
-For all intents and purposes, once your balance has been withdrawn from the Beacon Chain and you go through the following process to access the funds, the minipool's duty is over.
+Once your balance has been withdrawn from the Beacon Chain and you go through the following process to access the funds, the minipool's duty is over.

 To retrieve the funds and close the minipool, run the following command: